arkndjl/website/content/posts/arkboard-nba-2026-v2.md

 ## ARKBOARD NBA 2026 v2: Top 40 Big Board Ranked (+ 118 Prospects Graded)

 This is the second iteration of my 2026 NBA Draft Big Board.
-For this iteration, I’ve expanded the amount of ranked prospects to 40, added age/class/height/team, and expanded my board to include a total of 118 prospect grades.
+For this iteration, I’ve expanded the amount of ranked prospects to 40, added age/class/height/team, added clickable links for player’s Barttorvik pages, and expanded my board to include a total of 118 prospect grades.
 Prospects below \#40 aren’t ranked and are just given Future Value grades.
 For details and methodology regarding my NBA Future Value system, please read the [previous ARKBOARD article.](https://arkndjl.net/posts/nba-future-value-grading-system/)

 Here are my Future Value grades and prospect rankings as of 2/9/2026.
 I would love to discuss any/all placements on Twitter @ARKNDJL.
 Thank you so much for reading, the next update to the board will be before March Madness.